 Occasional irritability and moodiness are common as the aging process progresses.
-This is usually due to the assorted aches and pains that are felt as the body grows older.
+This is usually due to the assorted aches and pains that are felt as the body grows older, as well as possible cognitive issues that can occur gradually among the elderly.
 However, if the behaviors or moods become extreme this could indicate the onset of bipolar disorder later in life.1

 Bipolar disorder symptoms typically manifest in teens and young adults, ages 15 to 24, but in some cases it can also appear in seniors.

-Researchers are also discovering that bipolar disorder doesn’t “disappear” as adults grow older.
+Researchers are also discovering that bipolar disorder doesn’t “disappear” with advanced age.
 In fact, studies show that the symptoms often worsen over time though this might also be due to misdiagnoses.

 The care of seniors with bipolar disorder often depends on relatives, and it can be a difficult task.
 Here’s what they need to know to understand bipolar disorder in older adults.